 Species like orangutans, rhinos, elephants and tigers can be affected.

-A report for the Bank of England about palm oil explains: "Forest fires, started to clear land for oil palm, release high levels of carbon dioxide and black carbon (soot) into the atmosphere, contributing to climate change."
+A report for the Bank of England, which considered using palm oil in the production of the new £20 note, explained: "Forest fires, started to clear land for oil palm, release high levels of carbon dioxide and black carbon (soot) into the atmosphere, contributing to climate change."

 Burning forests like this was blamed for extreme air pollution levels in Singapore in June 2013, when a thick haze covered the city.
 Children had to stay inside to protect themselves from the unclean air.